-On May 19, 1976, Ivar Haglund (1905-1985), the restaurateur famed for his escapades, folksinging, storytelling, and waterfront clam restaurant, buys Seattle's Smith Tower for $1.8 million.
+On May 19, 1976, Ivar Haglund (1905-1985), the restaurateur famed for his escapades, folk singing, storytelling, and waterfront restaurant, buys Seattle's Smith Tower for $1.8 million.
 He buys it because he likes it.
-As a child in 1913 he had seen the building under construction.
-Smith Tower was for many years the tallest building west of the Mississippi River.
+As a child in 1913, he had seen the building under construction, and for many years, Smith Tower was the tallest building west of the Mississippi River.
 When the structure opened on July 4, 1914, it measured 462 feet to the top of its roof and 489 feet to the tip of its antenna spire.

-Although he had no intention of making money on the project, Haglund sold the building on January 18, 1985, for $5.5 million.
-Ivar Haglund died less than two weeks later.
+Although he said he had no intention of making money on the project, Haglund sold Smith Tower on January 18, 1985, for $5.5 million.
+Haglund died less than two weeks later.
 In his memory the windsock was flown at half-mast.